wipzhu/learngit/readme.txt

+I have no idea what to do!

-Git is a version contro
+Git is a version control system is a version contro oooooooooooooooooooooooo

 Git is free software